 Legal Benefits

 A living will offers several legal benefits.
 It legally binds healthcare providers to respect the individual’s treatment preferences, reducing the risk of unwanted medical interventions.
 It protects the individual’s rights by documenting their explicit consent or refusal of specific treatments.
-In case of family disputes, the living will serves as a legal reference, ensuring consistency in following the individual’s wishes.
+In case of family disputes, the living will serve as a legal reference, ensuring consistency in following the individual’s wishes.

 Creating A Living Will In Spanish